CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/podman-in-sd-desktop.md

 ```text
 a-put --sdx trimmomatic.docker -b 2000123_docker
 ```
+The comman above encrypts the data (--sdx) and stores it to SD Commect bucket _2000123_docker_.

-To use the copied container, open a terminal window in your SD Desktop virtual machine.
-Copy the Docker file to the local disk of your SD Desktop and load the Docker container to your Podman environment.
-Remember to update your DataGateway connection before you try to access newly added files in SD Connect.
+To use the copied container, open or reftesh the DataGateway connection in your SD Desktop virtual machine.
+Then open a terminal window and copy the Docker file to the local disk of your virtual machine.
+Now ýou can load the Docker container to your Podman environment.

 In the case of the Trimmomatic container you could do the container import with commands :